jdjuliosoto/eIntro2024_Bats/README.md

 # eIntro2024 Bats

-Microbiome characterization of bat guano collected at Camino del Hierro, Arribes del Duero Natural Park
+Microbiome Characterization of Bat Guano from Camino del Hierro, Arribes del Duero Natural Park This repository contains the analysis pipeline used to characterize the microbiome composition of bat guano samples collected at Camino del Hierro , within the Arribes del Duero Natural Park.

-Follow the next order to repeat the results of our publication:
-1) INSTALL.md
-2) Preprocessing.md
-3) Taxonomic_profile.md
-4) Functional_profiling.md
-5) Virulence.md
+To reproduce the results presented in our publication, follow the workflow in this order:

+INSTALL.md – Setup environment and dependencies
+Preprocessing.md – Quality control and preprocessing of raw sequencing reads Taxonomic_profile.md – Taxonomic profiling using Centrifuge Functional_profiling.md – Functional annotation with HUMAnN Virulence.md – Detection of virulence factors via BLAST against VFDB